Traci Ellison, Courtroom Deputy

 All matters relating to Chapter 13 main cases (other than motions for relief from stay) will be heard on designated Thursdays.

-NOTE: All matters shall be noticed for an 8:30 a.m. pre-hearing conference at 125 E. John Carpenter Freeway, Suite 1100, 11th Floor, Irving, Texas 75062.
-The Court will hear unresolved and defaulted matters at 2:00 p.m. on the same day.
+NOTE: All matters shall be noticed for an 8:30 a.m. pre-hearing conference at Crestview Tower, 105 Decker Court, Suite 120, Irving, Texas 75062.
+The Court will hear unresolved and defaulted matters at 2:00 p.m. on the same day by WebEx video conferencing.